rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

     :align: center

 :code:`rb.init()` is the initializer function for the library.
-It will make sure that the computer hardware can communicate with Python and it will set up a window for you. :code:`rb.begin()` actually runs the game loop.
+It will ensure that the computer hardware can communicate with Python and set up a window for you. :code:`rb.begin()` actually runs the game loop.
 The loop will handle all of the rendering, player logic, etc. Without calling it, nothing happens.

 To customize your game window, you can pass in a few parameters.
-For now, lets:
+For now, let's:
     * Give our window a name
     * Increase its size a little
     * Change its resolution
-    * Set a more interesting background color
+    * Set a more exciting background-color

 Replace the previous :code:`rb.init()` call with this: